timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 ```

 This is an interactive REPL-menu, described more completely (via text and video) at [ascend](https://github.com/JuliaDebug/Cthulhu.jl?tab=readme-ov-file#usage-ascend).

+There are quite a few other tools for working with `invs` and `trees`, see the [Invalidations reference](@ref).
+If your list of invalidations is dauntingly large, you may be interested in [Combining data streams to focus on important invalidations](@ref).

 ### Why the invalidations occur